Scenes are designed to give teachers added control over students' web activity during classroom sessions.

 You can also create your own Quick Lists to easily add or remove groups of URLs to your exceptions list without having to add or remove them individually.

-Quick Lists can be added to any of your personal scenes in Block Mode or Allow Mode.
+Quick Lists can be added to any of your Allowed Website Lists or Blocked Website Lists.
 Quick Lists can be modified at any time.

 Note: To save a custom Quick List, a name must be defined.

 You can configure your scene to automatically open websites on your students' devices when applied using the Auto-Open Tabs section.
-URLs added to this section will be opened when the time the scene is applied.
+URLs added to this section will be opened automatically as soon as the scene is applied.

 Tabs will only open if the student has a Chrome web browser window open and running.
 So, if your student does not receive them right away, ask them to open a Chrome web browser window, and they should receive the tabs.

-Note: When using Block Mode, any URL added to the Auto-Open Tabs section must also be added to your exceptions list, or they will be blocked.
+Note: When using an Allowed Websites List, any URL added to the Auto-Open Tabs section must also be added to your exceptions list, or they will be blocked.

 Maximum Open Tabs